pnavais/state-machine/README.md

  ### Importing from files

- State machines can be created by loading them from a YAML specification file as shown in the following example.
+ State machines can be created by loading a YAML specification file as shown in the following example.
  Consider this simplistic state machine YAML specification representing some docker commands :

  ```yml